-Requirements for the Minor in Geospatial Sciences (GSS):
+Please click here for the requirements for the Minor in Geospatial Sciences (GSS):

 No more than two courses that are used to satisfy your major can be applied to this minor.
-Click here for the GSS Minor Checklist

 - No more than one three-credit course in the minor may be taken under the Pass/No Credit option.